Code-Institute-Submissions/2nd-milestone-project-coronavirus-report/README.md

   I would like to know about future cases as well.
 - As a user, I would like to make a comparison between 2 countries to contrast how they are dealing with the threat of the coronavirus.
 - As a user, I want a website that shows a summary about the new coronavirus.
+- As a user, I want a website that has a contact page, where I can express my questions or suggestions.

+## Features

+### Existing Features

+The project consists of 4 pages, which can be reached through the **navigation bar** with conventional placing of logo (top left).
+Each page has a **footer** with copyright information.
+The website is totally responsive.

+#### Home Page

+It is responsible for welcoming future users.
+It is divided into 3 sections:

+- **Welcome section:** This section has a hero image at the top, with a brief description of the website and 3 buttons that when pressed will take you directly to different sections on the Analytics Page.

+- **About Us section:** In this section you will find a more detailed description about Coronavirus Report, and in addition the website description is accompanied by an image of the virus.

+- **Information section:** This section contains some information about COVID-19 and a button, which when pressed, it will direct you to the COVID-19 Information page.

+#### Analytics Page

+It is responsible to display the COVID-19 information to the users.
+This page contains 3 sections.

+- **Globally Report:** This section will display information about the global reports of this new virus, where through some datepicker, the user can select a date range of his/her interest, and once that is done, the information will be shown in 3 charts.
+  - *Chart 1:* Displays the total worldwide cases.
+  - *Chart 2:* Displays the total worldwide deaths.
+  - *Chart 3:* Displays the total worldwide recovered.

+- **Report by Country:** This section will display information about the country reports on this new virus, where the user must first select a country of his/her interest, then the user must select a date range using the datepicker, and once that is done, the information will be displayed in 3 charts.
+If the user wants, he can also select the projected cases checkbox, which will be activated showing 2 weeks of forecast in the selected country.

+  - *Chart 1:* Displays the total country cases.
+If the user press the projected checkbox, it will display 2 weeks of projection.
+  - *Chart 2:* Displays the total country deaths.
+  - *Chart 3:* Displays the total country recovered.

+- **Comparison by Country:** This section will display information about the country reports for 2 countries, where the user must first select 2 country of his/her interest, then the user must select a date range using the datepicker, and once that is done, the information will be displayed in 3 charts.

+  - *Chart 1:* Displays the total countries cases.
+  - *Chart 2:* Displays the total countries deaths.
+  - *Chart 3:* Displays the total countries recovered.

+#### COVID-19 Information Page

+This page contains useful information about this new coronavirus,and also has a cover image, page title and a brief description of the page.
+It is divided into 3 sections, and every section has an image.

+- **What you need to know:** This section shows a resume with relevant information the COVID-19.

+- **About Coronaviruses:** This section shows summary information on what coronaviruses are.

+- **Protect yourself and other from coronavirus:** This section contains some advice on how to avoid getting coronavirus disease and protect others from getting it.

+#### Contact Us Page

+This page contains a cover image, page title and a small message.
+It has a **contact form** which request user name, email and a box to leave a message.
+Once the user finishes writing his/her message, the contact form has a Send Button, which when pressed, will display a mini modal window with a thank you message.

+### Features Left to Implement

+In the future I would like to implement in **Comparison by Country section** the possibility to *compare more than 2 countries at the same time*, it was something contemplated at the beginning of this project, but due to the lack of time, it could not be implemented.

 ## Technologies Used